The Hawaii of Europe

 Palheiro Golf looks down upon the Atlantic Ocean and the city of Funchal

-The islands of Madeira are called a lot of things, but not a ‘golf destination’.
-With only two golf courses on the main island and a ‘Seve’ design stunner on the neighbouring island of Porto Santo, it attracts older couples looking for a bit of golf amidst the sublime peace and tranquillity of these idyllic Portuguese islands.
+With only two golf courses on the main island and a ‘Seve’-designed stunner on the neighbouring island of Porto Santo, Madeira attracts mainly older couples looking for a bit of golf amid the sublime peace & tranquillity of this picturesque Portuguese archipelago.

-Madeira’s Regional President Miguel Albuquerque has just confirmed plans for a fifth golf course on the island’s other side.
-While details remain under wraps, the move signals a bold strategy to turn Madeira into a premier golfing destination, combining incredible natural beauty, luxury living, and a pleasant, all-year-round climate.
-Flights are available from Newark, NJ, directly to Funchal, Madeira, with United Airlines.
+Madeira’s Regional President, Miguel Albuquerque, has just confirmed plans for a fifth golf course on the island’s east side.
+While details remain under wraps, the move signals a bold strategy to turn Madeira into a premier golfing destination, combining incredible natural beauty, luxury living, and a pleasant, all-year-round climate with a growing number of golf opportunities.

 David J Whyte

-Golf Travel Writer & Photographer, David J Whyte sets out to capture some of his best travel encounters around the world.
+Golf Travel Writer & Photographer, David J Whyte sets out to present some of his best travel encounters around the world.

 http://www.linksland.com